Meet Victoria aka Doodlher

 Digital 'Hybrid' Art

-Whilst studying for my French degree I discovered digital art.
+Whilst studying for my degree I discovered digital art.
 Setting up a permanent space to paint in was very difficult, so I fully embraced the digital alternative.
 Nowadays, I enjoy being able to mix the traditional and modern mediums together – scanning my sketchbook doodles into the computer and finishing them digitally.
-The results are vibrant, eye-catching and clean illustrations.
-I like to call these creations my Doodlher Hybrids.
+The results are vibrant, eye-catching digital illustrations.

 Street to Sketch